Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Noiseless Recovery

-where $W=e^{\mathrm{i}\frac{2\pi}{N}}$ is the $N$-th root of unity and $G_n$ for $n\in[N]$ is a random variable drawn from some continuous distribution.
-The bin detection matrix is therefore the first $2$ rows of the $N\times N$ DFT matrix with each column scaled by a random variable.
-This is similar to the example we used in Section \ref{sec:ratio_test}, except for the random scaling on each column.
-The coding matrix $\mathbf{H}$ requires further discussions.
-If we use the regular graph ensemble $\mathcal{G}_{\rm reg}^N(R,{d})$ to construct the coding matrix $\mathbf{H}$, the measurement cost becomes $2\eta K$, since there are $R=\eta K$ right nodes and each node has {\it two} measurements from the bin detection matrix $\mathbf{S}$ in \eqref{Fourier_sensing_noiseless}.
-According to Table \ref{Table_beta}, given sufficiently large $N$ and $K$, the minimum achievable $\eta$ for successful decoding is $\eta=1.23$ when ${d}=3$, and hence the minimum measurement cost is $2.46K$ if the regular ensemble is used in capturing the measurements.
-In order to achieve a measurement cost of $M=2K$ asymptotically, bipartite graphs with {\it irregular} left degrees need to be considered such that the redundancy parameter $\eta$ can be made arbitrarily close to one $\eta \rightarrow 1$.
-Hence, for the noiseless setting particularly, we construct the coding matrix $\mathbf{H}$ using an irregular graph ensemble rather than the regular graph ensemble $\mathcal{G}_{\rm reg}^N(R,{d})$.
+In the noiseless setting, we consider a different graph ensemble to construct the coding matrix $\mathbf{H}$.
+If we use the regular graph ensemble $\mathcal{G}_{\rm reg}^N(R,{d})$ mentioned earlier to construct the coding matrix $\mathbf{H}$, the measurement cost is $M=RP$ with $R=\eta K$.
+Since each node has at least $P=2$ measurements from the bin detection matrix $\mathbf{S}$, the measurement cost would be at least $2\eta K$.
+According to Table \ref{Table_beta}, given sufficiently large $N$ and $K$, the minimum achievable $\eta$ for successful decoding is $\eta=1.23$ when ${d}=3$, and hence the minimum measurement cost is at least $M\geq 2.46K$ if the regular ensemble is used.
+In order to achieve the minimum redundancy parameter $\eta \rightarrow 1$, bipartite graphs with {\it irregular} left degrees need to be considered.